defeo/class-cost/technical-annex.md

 - Information on the management of the Action.

 The website will be maintained for at least 4 years after the end of the action.
-The hope is that it will become a standard source of information for the field, and be kept up to date in the long term.
+We aim for it to become a standard source of information for the field, and be kept up to date in the long term.

 In the last year of the Action, selected lectures from the schools, plus invited essays if necessary, will be invited to become chapters of a book edited under the supervision of the Action and published with an academic publisher.

-The Action will seek to disseminate its scientic discoveries through the usual academic channels.
-Gold open access will be the preferred publication model; fortunately, this is often the standard model in the communities.
+The Action will disseminate its scientic discoveries through the usual academic channels.
+Gold open access will be the preferred publication model; fortunately, this is often the standard model in the appropriate communities.
 Should the action publish datasets (e.g., tables of polynomials, formulas, ...), these will be published according to open data practices.
 The action will generally not seek to establish patents, as these are typically considered a hindrance to the deployment of cryptosystems.
 Exceptions may be made when a member seeks to establish a "defensive patent"; in this case the member will be required to explicitly release the patent to the public domain royalty-free.

-The Action will target strategic venues for its communications: major conferences and journals in cryptography and number theory, targetd workshops on post-quantum cryptography, standardization body meetings.
+The Action will target strategic venues for its communications: major conferences and journals in cryptography and number theory, targeted workshops on post-quantum cryptography, and standardization body meetings.
 In particular, the Action will target the workshops regularly organized by NIST as part of the post-quantum competition, by submitting whitepapers and contributed talks.

 Software produced by the Action will mostly consist of research software for demonstrative purposes, or contributions to open source computer algebra systems (e.g., PARI/GP, Sagemath, Oscar, ...).
 In both cases, the code will be published under standard open source licenses, such as the GPL.
 Occasionally, some of these software may be integrated in the products of the industrial partners of the Action.
-As a general rule, the open source license will still apply to the software; this shouldn't be an issue, as most companies in cryptography nowadays are used to work with open source software; shall the open source license be a problem, the authors of the code may decide to grant an additional closed source license to the industrial partner.
+As a general rule, the open source license will still apply to the software; most companies in cryptography regularly work with open source software.
+If the open source license does cause a problem with an industrial partner however, the authors of the code may decide to grant an additional closed source license to the industrial partner.

-Besides advancing the state of the art, the action also aims at making isogeny based cryptography to as wide an audience as possible.
+Besides advancing the state-of-the-art, the action also aims at making isogeny-based cryptography accessible to as wide an audience as possible.
 The blog will be the primary communication medium targeted at the general public, and shall thus be rich in expository informal articles and links to further reading.
 A series of short introductory videos targeting Masters and PhD students will be recorded to complement the lectures given at schools.

 ## 4	IMPLEMENTATION